Do you know about bearded dragon skin conditions?

 Your dragon’s behavior may be skittish, and it may not want to be handled.

-It is especially critical to check the toes, limbs, and tail since these are all areas which lose circulation easily.
+It is especially critical to check the toes, limbs, and tail since these areas lose circulation easily.

 A retained shed may lead to a lack of nutrients because the skin has a lot of nutrients.